gramexrecipes/gramex-ml-workshop/README.md

 Please review the instructions on how this workshop content is put together: https://github.com/bkamapantula/gramex-ml-workshop/blob/master/demo_setup.md

+## What to say

+- How Gramex can help build custom applications
+  - interactions
+  - charts
+- How to use Gramex to build ML as a service

+In the workshop, participants will learn how to create API endpoints for data and ML services.

 # For workshop participants

 ## Audience and prerequisites